Bone Health Strengthening Workouts for Perimenopause (A 30-Minute Weekly Routine)

 Why Bone Health Training Looks Different in Perimenopause

-Bone health often moves higher on the priority list in perimenopause — not because something is “wrong,” but because hormonal shifts influence how bone is maintained over time.
+Bone health often moves higher on the priority list in perimenopause — not because something is "wrong," but because the hormonal shifts of this stage influence how bone is maintained over time.
+Estrogen plays a key role in regulating bone turnover, and as levels fluctuate and decline, bone resorption can outpace bone formation.

 Bones respond best to:

-That’s why walking alone — while beneficial for many reasons — is often not enough to meaningfully support bone density.
+That's why walking alone — while beneficial for cardiovascular health and general wellbeing — is often not sufficient to meaningfully support bone density.
+Strength training, combined with brief impact, is where the evidence is strongest.

-You can read more about exercises for bone health here: The Best Exercises for Bone Health in Perimenopause & Beyond
+You can read more here: The Best Exercises for Bone Health in Perimenopause & Beyond

 Most weeks, this looks like: